AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 * Any relevant skills about this call's particular topic (if there is any)?

-* How do their skills match skills which we are currently missing?
+* How do their skills match skills which we are currently missing?\

+* How similar has their previous work been to "research engineering" (helping the research process) instead of playing the academic game?

-The recruitment team makes passes over and we discuss how to filter down.
+The recruitment team makes several passes over and we discuss how to filter down.
 We try to get a good variety of candidates.

 Interviews
 ----------

+Sometimes, there is some initial "video interviews" as recommended by our HR, but we don't really like the non-interactive and high-pressure nature of that.
+Still, it provides some background familiarity for the main interviews.
+One shouldn't worry too much about this.

 Our actual interviews are not designed to be stressful.
 We have some prepared questions and go through them in a friendly manner.
 You have